AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 	^ 1 / (1 + z negated exp)
 ```

-We then implement the `derivative:` method, which represent the mathematical derivative of `eval:`:
+We then implement the `derivative:` method, which represents the mathematical derivative of `eval:`:

 ```Smalltalk
 SigmoidAF>>>derivative: z